The Cost of Payroll OutsourcingBy My Service Depot on Thursday, May 21, 2020

 Basic Payroll Outsourcing Costs

-For example, a company of 25-35 employees that uses well-known payroll processing companies like ADP pay up to $1,500 a month for basic services.
+For example, a company of 25-35 employees that uses well-known payroll processing companies pay up to $1,500 a month for basic services.
 In many cases, larger companies will receive discounted package fees, bringing the per capita payroll cost down for large employers.
 For small businesses—like many field service companies—this cost can make a bigger difference.

 Frequency of Pay Periods

 If your payroll company mails paper checks to your business, you may incur additional fees for printing and delivery.
-Even if you get free standard delivery, additional charges for expedited or out of state deliveries may exist.
+Even if you get free standard delivery, additional charges for expedited or out of state deliveries may apply.

 Payroll Tax Assistance

-Although most basic packages cover tax assistance, many companies will charge extra for end-of-the-year processing to get ready for tax season.
+Although most basic packages cover tax assistance, many payroll companies will charge extra for end-of-the-year processing to get ready for tax season.
 The additional payroll outsourcing can cost an extra $25 to $75 per employee, as can W-2 printing, mailing, and reporting.
-Additionally, the complexity of your payroll becomes a consideration, just as it does with the basic payroll package.
+Additionally, the complexity of your payroll becomes a consideration here, just as it does with the basic payroll package.
 If you have employees in multiple states, payroll companies will often slip in extra fees to handle their taxes.
 If you outsource your payroll, note the existence of such fees before choosing a company.
 In some cases, you can save a lot of money managing payroll yourself.